lexisvar/iloqi_mobile/README.md

-# Eloqi Mobile - Flutter App
+# iloqi Mobile - Flutter App

 🎭 Revolutionary Accent Training with AI-powered Accent Twin Technology

 ## Overview

-Eloqi Mobile is the Flutter frontend for the Eloqi accent training platform.
-This app provides users with an intuitive interface to interact with the comprehensive Eloqi API, featuring AI-powered voice analysis, accent twin generation, and personalized training programs.
+iloqi Mobile is the Flutter frontend for the iloqi accent training platform.
+This app provides users with an intuitive interface to interact with the comprehensive iloqi API, featuring AI-powered voice analysis, accent twin generation, and personalized training programs.

 ## Features